How to Recover a Hacked Facebook Account

 How a Facebook account gets hacked

-There are two main ways that your info could be leaked, and both have to do with data breaches.
+There are two main ways your info could be leaked, and both have to do with data breaches.
 In the first scenario, there’s a data breach on Facebook itself, like one reported last year that exposed the accounts of more than 530 million users.
 There’s not much you can do to prevent that sort of breach.

 But you do have control over the other cause of a hacked Facebook account.
 It comes down to an easily rectified password mistake.